huggingface/blog/pretraining-bert.md

 Lets get started. 🚀

-_Note: Step 1 to 3 where run on a AWS c6i.12xlarge instance._
+_Note: Step 1 to 3 were run on a AWS c6i.12xlarge instance._

 ## 1. Prepare the dataset

 The Tutorial is "split" into two parts.
 The first part (step 1-3) is about preparing the dataset and tokenizer.
 The second part (step 4) is about pre-training BERT on the prepared dataset.
 Before we can start with the dataset preparation we need to setup our development environment.
 As mentioned in the introduction you don't need to prepare the dataset on the DL1 instance and could use your notebook or desktop computer.

-As first we are going to install `transformers`, `datsets` and `git-lfs` to push our Tokenizer and dataset to the [Hugging Face Hub](https://huggingface.co) for later use.
+As first we are going to install `transformers`, `datasets` and `git-lfs` to push our tokenizer and dataset to the [Hugging Face Hub](https://huggingface.co) for later use.

 ```python